CaptSolo/BSSDH_2023_beginners/README.md

 ### Prerequisites

-Participants should have basic knowledge of Python.
-Recommended experience includes primitive data types, conditionals, iteration, lists,tuples, dictionaries and sets.
+No experience with Python is expected.

-Helpful but not required experience: Jupyter Notebooks including Google Colab.
+Helpful but not required experience:
+* Jupyter Notebooks including Google Colab
+* Experience with any other programming language

 ## Hardware/Software requirements in the order of preference

-1. Easiest - Any computer with modern browser and ability to connect to Google Colab (requires google account - gmail)
+1. Easiest - Any computer with modern browser and ability to connect to Google Colab (requires google account - Gmail) - No local installation necessary
-2. **Visual Studio Code with Python extension, Python itself and installed git** - Preferred but not required(used by Instructor)
-3. PyCharm (includes Python and git support)
-4. Your own custom Jupyter Notebooks setup with Python
+2. Locally installed Python Jupyter Notebooks - preferably use the Anaconda Python installation

 ## Test minimal prerequisites